 If you choose not to live on campus or your university does not have an on campus housing option, check with students who have been abroad previously for tips and tricks.
 You can find their names in the online partner university database.

 To receive credit for courses taken abroad, students must fulfill the course requirements for their MBS degree.
 At some universities you can enroll in courses prior to departure or you may have to wait until you are on campus to decide.
 Talk to your MBS advisor for course suggestions.
 Either way, you must get pre-approval from MBS for all courses before you enroll.
-After the courses are final and approved, you need to submit a Learning Agreement to MBS.

 MBS will award ECTS credits for all pre-approved academic courses successfully completed abroad.
-Grades will not show up on the MBS transcripts and the grades achieved abroad will not impact your GPA/NC at MBS.
-In the event that a student fails a course during the semester abroad, the student may retake the exam in accordance with the regulations of the host university.
+Grades will not show up on the MBS transcripts and the grades achieved abroad will not impact your GPA at MBS.
+In the event that a student fails a course during the semester abroad, the student has to retake the exam in accordance with the regulations of the host university.
 Additional costs may apply and have to be paid by the student.
 If a student fails 50% or more of his courses abroad the whole semester has to be repeated.

 In the event that a student fails a course during the semester abroad, the student must retake the exam in accordance with the regulations of the host university.
 Additional costs may apply and have to be paid by the student.

 Finances are an important topic in the decision process.
 This section provides detailed information on the various costs that may incur as well as funding opportunities such as Erasmus+ and Mühlfenzl.
-Use the cost calculator to compare the estimated total costs of your Top 5 University Choices.

 Tuition for your study abroad term varies, depending on the type of study option(s) at the host university and often also on the study level (bachelor vs. master).
 Besides tuition, there might be some other fees (application fee, facility fees, technology fee) due at the host university.
 Please refer to the MBS partner university online database for details on each university.